mainmatter/mainmatter.com/blog/_posts/2019-03-16-spas-pwas-and-ssr.md

 longer than connecting to an edge node.
 Also, the server takes some time to run the app, capture what it renders and respond with that, adding further latency.
-Thus, the browser will know slightly later which scripts to load and thus start loading them slightly later which leads to a longer TTI.
+Thus, the browser will know slightly later which scripts to load and thus start loading them slightly later which leads to a longer _TTI_.

-However, with average TTI measurements in the range of several seconds for many sites in particular when requested from mobile devices, an added latency of a few hundred milliseconds might be well worth it in many cases.
-Without SSR, TTFMP is generally equal to TTI for SPAs and PWAs - with SSR, TTFMP occurs as soon as the initial response is received while TTI is only slightly delayed.
+However, with average _TTI_ measurements in the range of several seconds for many sites in particular when requested from mobile devices, an added latency of a few hundred milliseconds might be well worth it in many cases.
+Without SSR, _TTFMP_ is generally equal to _TTI_ for SPAs and PWAs - with SSR, _TTFMP_ occurs as soon as the initial response is received while _TTI_ is only slightly delayed.
 So while the user needs to wait slightly longer for the app to be fully started up, the app's UI (and content) is available pretty much immediately.
 Whether that is a valuable improvement is a case-by-case decision of course.
 In the example of Breethe, when looking at the result page for a particular location, it's a pretty obvious decision:

 ![Breethe - results for Muncich](/images/posts/2019-03-16-spas-pwas-and-ssr/breethe-results.png)